aammff/public/curses.md

 https://en.wikipedia.org/wiki/Google_Cardboard wkład gógla w państwowość z dykty i kartonu "If you experience nausea, discomfort, eye strain, or disorientation, immediately discontinue using Cardboard."

+https://en.wikipedia.org/wiki/Don%27t_be_evil Between 21 April and 4 May 2018, Google removed the motto from the preface, leaving a mention in the final line: "And remember... don't be evil, and if you see something that you think isn't right – speak up!"[9][16]  - okeeeej spierdoliliście języki świata translate.google.com  promujecie gównojęzyk kotlin  być może wywołaliście wojnę

 https://fide.com/ (https://www.timesnownews.com/sports/magnus-carlsen-disqualified-from-world-rapid-and-blitz-championship-for-wearing-jeans-article-116727852)